DevManSam777/devleads/docs/SETUP-GUIDE.md

    - Copy the Firebase configuration public facing keys locally (you'll need this later for `dashboard/js/authApi.js`)

-   - ⚠️ Important: Do not run NPM install firebase in the console.
+   - ⚠️ Important: Do not run ```npm install firebase``` in the console.
 Firebase is already in the project's package.json file.

    ```javascript
    // Your web app's Firebase configuration